adjtomo/pyatoa/pyatoa/docs/overview.rst

 Why is Pyatoa (necessary)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One question that you might have regarding Pyatoa is: why is it necessary?
-If
+Some question that you might have regarding Pyatoa are:

-workflow tools like SeisFlows3 exist, what role does Pyatoa play in this
+- Why is Pyatoa necessary?
-code ecosystem?
-Is it necessary to run seismic inversions?
-What is the
+- If workflow tools like SeisFlows3 exist, what role does Pyatoa play?
-difference between these tools?
+- Is Pyatoa necessary to run seismic inversions?

 Well, SeisFlows3 was originally written (as SeisFlows) as an automated workflow
 tool for full waveform inversion, allowing for generalizerd interfacing with a